Ship info

 fruit stations, and an Indian curry station.
 At its busiest times

-nice, outside seating is available.
-You can replenish your drinks
+is nice, outside seating is available.
+You can replenish your

-also serves fast-food items and snacks (hamburgers, hot dogs, pizza,
+which also serves fast-food items and snacks (hamburgers, hot

 The last of the no-surcharge dining spots, Las Ramblas,